hrachovcovat/english/04_resume/index.md

 Or my phone number *+420 607 984 173*

-(If I don't pick up your calls, I am probably busy with speculating who is calling and telling myself 'hey u can do this, just pick up the phone'.
-In that case???)
+(If I don't pick up your calls, text me, I am probably busy with speculating who is calling and telling myself 'hey u can do this, just pick up the phone'.)

 ---